 The Episcopal Palace at Viterbo, with S. Lorenzo behind

 Pope Clement IV (Guy Foulques), because of the hostile conditions in the city of Rome [See E. Jordan, Études d' histoire du Moyen-Age dédiées à Gabriel Monod (Paris 1896), 333-336], resided first in Perugia and then in Viterbo in Tuscany.
 His finances had been in a perilous state for years.
 In Epistle 116 (August 1, 1265) he writes to King Charles of Anjou (Gieseler, 122 n.
 2; Epistula 52 Thumser p.
 35):

 Thesaurus apud nos nullus latet, nec nos eum multiplicare proponimus illis modis, quibus multi homines vellent.
 Vide partes orbis concussas, et scire poteris causas inopiae.
 Anglia adversatur, Almannia vix oboedit, Francia gemit et queritur, Hispania sibi non sufficit, Italia non subvenit, sed emungit: et unde potest Romanus Pontifex, si Deum timet vel reveretur homines, sibi vel aliis in militia vel pecunia subvenire?

-Clement also confesses to King Charles in a letter of September 22, 1266 [Epistles 260 (ed.
+Clement also confessed to King Charles in a letter of September 22, 1266 [Epistles 260 (ed.
 Thumser); Martene-Durand Thesaurus novus anecdotorum II (Paris 1717), no. 380, p.
-407] that he is also constrained by the views of his cardinals (habitis fratrum nostrorum consiliis), whose prudence he defers to in preference to his own opinions:
+407] that he was also constrained by the views of his cardinals (habitis fratrum nostrorum consiliis), whose prudence he defers to in preference to his own opinions:

 Crede, fili carissime, jam nobis saepe contingit in hac sede, cui licet immeriti praesidemus, ut habitis fratrum nostrorum consiliis, quamquam contrarium crederemus utilius eorum tamen sententias sequebamur, ubi tale erat negotium, quod sine peccato fieri poterat vel omitti; et movebat nos ista ratio, quia temerarium censebamus tot prudentium judicio sententiam nostri capitis anteferre.

 In order to improve his financial situation, his legate in France, Cardinal Simon de Brie (Brion) was actively working to collect the 10% levy owed to the pope by the clergy in France as well as a subsidy for a contemplated crusade in the Holy Land (Epistulae 55, 69, 99, 101, 112,114, 115, 168, 176, 208, 248, etc. Thumser).
 Clement died in Viterbo on November 29, 1268.
 At his request he was buried in the Dominican church, S. Maria di Gradi, though his body was transferred, during the Sede Vacante, to the Cathedral of S. Lorenzo [Pinzi Storia di Viterbo II, pp. 243-249].
 The vacancy in the Holy See lasted two years, nine months and two days.
 After the Election had taken place, on November 23, 1271, the Cardinals ordered an inquiry into the removal of the Pope's body, and placed Cardinal Guillaume de Bray of S. Marco and Cardinal Uberto of S. Eustachio in charge.
 The Cardinals ordered the return of the body to the Dominicans.

 The Hohenstaufen dynasty of German emperors had finally come to an end: Frederick Augustus died in 1250; his son Conrad IV in 1254, and his bastard Manfred in 1266.
 In the Fall of 1267 the supporters of Conradin, Frederick's grandson, raised a revolt in Sicily while Conradin marched south; he entered Rome on July 24, 1268, but in August he was forced to flee by King Charles.
 Conradin was captured at Genoa and executed in Naples on October 29, 1268, a month before the death of Pope Clement.
 This should have given the popes the chance to begin rebuilding a Guelf party in northern Italy.